 I know that it’s not always ideal to include your keywords in your post title because sometimes it just doesn’t sound natural, or it isn’t catchy enough.

-What I typically like to do is use my “catchy” title for my blog post tile, and use my SEO friendly title in the SEO title section of my Yoast SEO plugin (you’ll see an example of where to put your “SEO title” in the image below).
+What I typically like to do is use my “catchy” title for my blog post title, and use my SEO friendly title in the SEO title section of my Yoast SEO plugin (you’ll see an example of where to put your “SEO title” in the image below).

 That way, my readers see the “catchy” title, and search engines see the keyword optimized title.

 When it comes to the meta description, I always include my keywords.